jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 This project aims to:

    * Understand Elevate Electronics' performance during the period from 2019 to 2022, around the pandemic, and
-   * Deliver insights on improvements across the company to guide it to remain competitive in the market and differentiate itself further from competitors and to build credibility and loyalty from its expanded customer base.
+   * Deliver insights on improvements across the company to differentiate itself in the highly competitive market and build loyalty among its growing customer base.

 **< Stakeholder Questions >**
 * What were the overall trends in sales during this time?